zlatko-minev/pyHFSS/README.md

 Welcome to pyEPR!
 ===================

-###Energy-Participation-Ratio (EPR) Design of Quantum Circuits.
+### The energy-participation ratio (EPR) approach to the design of quantum Josephson circuits <br> — the Python package.

-#####By Zlatko Minev & Zaki Leghtas.
+##### By Zlatko Minev & Zaki Leghtas.

-Contributors: Zlatko Minev, Zaki Leghtas, Lysander Christakis, Devin Cody.
-(Contact Zlatko or Zaki if you wish to contribute).

-Terms of use: Use freely and kindly cite this work and paper (arXiv link to be posted here).
+* Terms of use:
+Use freely and kindly cite the paper (arXiv link to be posted here) or this package.

-About pyEPR.
-TBA.
+* Contributors:  Zlatko Minev, Zaki Leghtas, Lysander Christakis, Devin Cody, ...
+* Join the project!
+Contact Zlatko or Zaki if you wish to contribute.

 # Features
 ---------------------
 TBA

-## Installation
+# Installation of pyEPR
 -------------
 If you are starting from scratch, follow the installation guide below to setup a Python 2.7 or 3.x environment ant to fork this repository.
 To keep up to date with this git, you can use SourceTree, a git-gui manager.